Last Updated: July 2022

-Connections Education LLC, dba Pearson Online & Blended Learning K-12 USA (OBL), its managed schools, programs and affiliates (collectively referred to as "the School") comply fully with the Family Educational Rights and Privacy Act ("FERPA").
-The schools OBL support recognize OBL as a school official as defined by FERPA.
+Pearson Virtual Schools USA, its partner schools, programs and affiliates (collectively referred to as “the School”) comply fully with the Family Educational Rights and Privacy Act (FERPA) and Pearson Virtual Schools USA is recognized as a school official as defined by FERPA.

 FERPA gives custodial and noncustodial parents alike certain rights with respect to their student’s education records.
-Unless the School is provided with evidence that there is a court order or State law that specifically provides to the contrary, both custodial and noncustodial parents have the right to:
+Unless the School is provided with evidence that there is a court order or State law that specifically provides to the contrary, both custodial and noncustodial parents as well as legal guardians have the right to:

 - Access and inspect their student’s education records;

-- Request the amendment of the student’s education records that the parent or eligible student believes are inaccurate, misleading or otherwise in violation of the student’s privacy rights under FERPA; and
+- Request the amendment of the student’s education records that the parent, legal guardian or eligible student believes are inaccurate, misleading, or otherwise in violation of the student’s privacy rights under FERPA;

 - File a complaint with the Department.

-When a student reaches 18 years of age or attends a postsecondary institution, he or she becomes an "Eligible Student" at which point FERPA rights transfer from the parent to the student.
+When a student reaches 18 years of age or attends a postsecondary institution, they become an “Eligible Student” at which point FERPA rights transfer from the parent to the student.

 The term “education records” is defined as those records that contain information directly related to a student and which are maintained by an educational agency or institution or by a party acting for the agency or institution.